prakhar175/fine-tuning-mistral-7b/README.md

-# PRAKHAR-GPT: Fine-tuned YouTube Comment Response Model
+# Engage-GPT: Fine-tuned YouTube Comment Response Model

 A specialized language model fine-tuned for generating contextual responses to YouTube comments, functioning as a virtual data science consultant.